miferreiro/bdpar/README.md

 The simple mode allows the tools to be executed through a single function in which the files and/or the folders that contains the files to be preprocessed, the flow of selected *Pipes* and the mode in which that the types of *Instances* are created.
-In addition, a summary of the execution can be generated.
-In addition, a summary of the execution can be generated.
+In addition, it is possible control the cache functionality, the output verbose and the summary of the execution.

 </div>